RaajithaMiddi/Face-Detection-using-OpenCV-Tesseract/README.md

 The directory is organized as follows:

-1. **Data**: Contains the path to the zip files located on google drive, as the size is large.
+1. **Data**: Contains the path to the zip files located on google drive, as the size is large (**accessible and can be downloaded**).
 It also contains a folder "Output" in which the expected output images are added.
-2. **Code.ipynb**: Contains code to the below mentioned project
+2. **Pillow,Pytesseract,OpenCV.ipynb**: Contains code for the below-mentioned project.

+**Note:** In the code, to access the zip file, I didn't mention the google drive path.
+Rather, I mentioned just the file name.
+So, you can download the files and change the path.

 ## Project Details